 As described in Note 2 to the consolidated financial statements, the Company has some contracts with customers that contain multiple performance obligations.
 For these contracts, management accounts for individual performance obligations separately if they are distinct.
-As described by management, management exercises judgment and uses estimates in order to (1) determine whether performance obligations are distinct and should be accounted for separately; (2) determine the standalone selling price of each performance obligation; (3) allocate the transaction price among the various performance obligations on a relative standalone selling price basis; and (4) determine whether revenue for each performance obligation should be recognized at a point in time or over time.
+As described by management, management exercises judgment and uses estimates in order to (1) determine whether performance obligations are distinct and should be accounted for separately; (2) determine the standalone selling price of each performance obligation; (3) allocate the transaction price among the various performance obligation should be recognized at a point in time or over time.
 For the year ended December 31, 2019, the Company's total revenue was \$900.4 million.

-The principal considerations for our determination that performing procedures relating to revenue recognition, specifically contracts with multiple performance obligations, is a critical audit matter are there was significant judgment by management in identifying, evaluating and accounting for performance obligations in contracts with multiple performance obligations, which led to significant auditor judgment and effort in performing procedures to evaluate whether contracts with multiple performance obligations were appropriately identified, evaluated and accounted for by management.
+The principal considerations for our determination that performing procedures relating to revenue recognition, specifically contracts with multiple performance obligations, is a critical audit matter are there was significant judgment by management in identifying, evaluating and accounting for performance obligations in contracts with multiple performance obligations, which led to significant auditor judgment and effort in performing procedures to evaluate whether contracts with multiple performance obligations, evaluated and accounted for by management.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to the revenue recognition process, including controls over the identification, evaluation and accounting for contracts with multiple performance obligations.
 These procedures also included, among others, testing management's process for identifying, evaluating and accounting for performance obligations.
-This included, (i) examining revenue arrangements on a test basis, including evaluating the terms and conditions of the arrangements and testing the identification, evaluation and accounting of the performance obligations based on the estimated standalone selling prices on a test basis, (ii) performing procedures to test the completeness and accuracy of the data used to determine stand-alone selling price, and (iv) evaluating the reasonableness of the approach used to determine stand-alone selling price.
+This included, (i) examining revenue arrangements on a test basis, including evaluating the terms and conditions of the arrangements and testing the identification, evaluation and accounting of the performance obligations, (ii) testing the allocation of the transaction price between performance obligations based on the estimated standalone selling prices on a test basis, (iii) performing procedures to test the completeness and accuracy of the data used to determine stand-alone selling price, and (iv) evaluating the reasonableness of the approach used to determine stand-alone selling price.

-/S/ PRICEWATERHOUSECOOPERS LLP
+/s/ PricewaterhouseCoopers LLP